UNLOCK YOUR CHILD'S

 Have you heard of Sophia or Jia Jia?
 They’re not your typical celebrity figures.
 They are humanoid robots designed to mimic human appearance and behavior using advanced sensors, actuators, and software.
 These robot “body parts” allow them to move and interact with the world in a way that resembles human movement.

 While some humanoid robots are designed for specific tasks, such as assisting with household chores or medical procedures, others are used for research or entertainment.
-Developing these robots is an exciting area of research in robotics and artificial intelligence.
+Developing these robots is an exciting area of research in artificial intelligence and robotics.

 1. Sophia

-Let’s begin with Sophia, who debuted on a significant day celebrated globally as Valentine’s Day.
+Let’s begin with Sophia the robot, who debuted on a significant day celebrated globally as Valentine’s Day.
 Yes, she was unveiled to the public on February 14, 2016, and just a year later, she was granted citizenship by the Kingdom of Saudi Arabia.
 Sophia is an impressive example of a humanoid robot, designed to resemble and communicate like a human, with emotional facial expressions.

 A media favorite, she has been featured on multiple TV shows and has made headlines for her controversial remarks.
 Still, her latest announcement has stunned the world: Sophia desires to have a robot baby and start her own family.